March 2017 (see also March 2021, below)

 It is a pleasantly openly glitzy but still classy room, the sort of place I imagine you might take a young date or client to impress her with how casually you conducted yourself in the surroundings.
 The welcome was by a couple of nice Asian girls in black dresses, and we somehow scored a little corner table out of the main tide of clatter and howling.
 The waiter, a big fiftyish guy, presented himself as a cross between an old salt and a smoky roue, his voice a grating rattle and delivery fast and verging on dismissive.

 We ordered cocktails (my male counterpart diner a bit of an expert in this area), and when the martinis arrived they really were the wrong thing and were quickly but not very happily replaced with special gin as ordered.
 Why don’t restaurants (ones I’ve been to and ordered a straigtup cocktail at least) keep hard liquor in a freezer like I do so it doesn’t have to be shaken with ice and either watered-down or filled with little shards, but can be poured like pure oil into an icy glass?

 A couple of starters were shared around, a mixed ceviche and four “wagyu” meatballs with various sauces.
 I found the ceviche overly vinegary although it contained a lovely variety of consistencies, and the meatballs had interesting tangy accompaniments but weren’t in the league of the real Japanese fatty beef.

 Our mains were Alaska black cod, tuna, and cod done with a variety of vegetables and mushrooms.
-Sablefish isn’t for me much of a test of the expertise of a kitchen because it’s hard to ruin, so beautifully oily and full of flavour.
+Sablefish isn’t for me much of a test of a kitchen because it’s hard to ruin, so beautifully oily and full of flavour.
 The vegetables were underdone like they teach you to do at the BC Institute of Technology, but there was a perfectly-pitched sweet sauce accompaniment to the fish and I enjoyed it.
 Few complaints from the others.
 We drank a Blue Mountain pinot gris which was just fine, and the price was a pleasant surprise at somewhere around $60 each pre-tip.